gernest/qlql/README.md

  So, somehow the `make build-go` won't work.
 Because I have made changes to vecty that are only available to my fork.
 Replace vecty packages with my fork of vecty before you proceed.

+ Umh! did I forgot to say you might need a brave heart! :)